EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 It is also needed to be noticed that, in $\LaTeX$ writing, the space must be used after ", . ; :", or the line would not wrap around correctly.

-The book named *The Elements of Typographic Style by Robert Bringhurst* (I shared in "./rsc") discuss more details in English writing rules.
+The book named *The Elements of Typographic Style by Robert Bringhurst* (I shared in "./rsc") discusss more details in English writing rules.

 In $\LaTeX$, the width of the space at the end of a sentence following a dot is different from that in the sentence.